Sex, Lies, and Videotape

 Sex, Lies, and Videotape (often written in all lowercase as sex, lies, and videotape) is a 1989 American independent drama film written and directed by Steven Soderbergh.
 The plot tells the story of a troubled man who videotapes women discussing their sexuality and fantasies, and its impact on the relationships of a troubled married couple and the wife's younger sister.

 Sex, Lies, and Videotape won the Palme d'Or at the 1989 Cannes Film Festival, making Soderbergh the youngest solo director to win the award; he was 26 at the time.
 The film was influential in revolutionizing the independent film movement in the early 1990s.
-In 2006, Sex, Lies, and Videotape was added to the United States Library of Congress' National Film Registry, deemed "culturally, historically, or aesthetically significant".
+In 2006, Sex, Lies, and Videotape was selected for preservation the United States Library of Congress' National Film Registry, deemed "culturally, historically, or aesthetically significant".

 Plot

 Ann Bishop Mullany lives in Baton Rouge, unhappily but comfortably married to John, a successful lawyer.
 She is in therapy, where she reveals that she is repulsed by the idea of him touching her.

 Graham Dalton, an old close college friend of John and now a drifter with some money saved up, visits Baton Rouge to see John and perhaps stay in the city.
 When he arrives at their home, he meets Ann, who learns that John has invited Graham to stay with them until he finds an apartment.
 When John arrives home, Graham's demeanor becomes remarkably more guarded; though he realizes he now has nothing in common with John, he and Ann get along well.

 John is having an affair with Ann's sister Cynthia, a free-spirited artist and bartender, which he rationalizes by blaming Ann's frigidity.
 Ann helps Graham look for an apartment.
 Once he has a place, she makes an impromptu visit and notices stacks of camcorder videotapes, labeled with women's names.
 When asked, Graham explains that they contain interviews with women about their deepest sexual desires and fantasies.
 Uncomfortable, Ann abruptly leaves.

 The next day, Cynthia appears uninvited at Graham's apartment and presses Graham to explain what "spooked" Ann.
 He reluctantly explains it was the videotapes that disturbed her and that he achieves gratification by watching the videos in private.
 Graham propositions Cynthia to make an interview tape, assuring her that only he will see it.
 She agrees, and later tells Ann about the experience.
 She is horrified, as is John, when Cynthia later tells him.

 Cleaning her home the next day, Ann discovers Cynthia's pearl earring in her bedroom while vacuuming and deduces her affair with John.
 Furious, Ann goes to Graham's apartment with the intention of making a videotape.
 He objects, but she is insistent.